acpotluri/lfqa_summary/README.md

 # lfqa_summary

+## Introduction
-This repo contains data and code for summarizing long-form answers.
+This is the repository for annotated data and model for this paper: </br>

+> Abhilash Potluri, Fangyuan Xu and Eunsol Choi.
+Concise Answers to Complex Questions:Summarization of Long-Form Answers.
+In: Proceedings of ACL.
+2023.
+>
 ## Data

 All our annotated data is stored in `data/summary_data.json`, each example is a json with the following field: